kodkopat/kodkopat/README.md

 # Hello there! 👋

-I'm [YourName], a passionate .NET Core developer with a flair for crafting efficient, scalable, and maintainable applications.
+I'm Yaşar, a passionate .NET Core developer with a flair for crafting efficient, scalable, and maintainable applications.
 With a foundation in the rich ecosystem of .NET, I've been able to dive deep into web, desktop, and cloud solutions, consistently delivering quality software to meet business needs.

 ## 🛠 Tech Stack